gregtwallace/certwarden.com/docs/7_using_certificates/1_api_calls.md

 Since this call combines two items with different API keys, a special API key format is needed.
 The API key value for both regular and legacy clients is `[cert API key].[key API key]`.
 For example `certAPI123.keyAPIabc`.
+The password for unlocking the private key of the resulting file is the API key for the private key.
 :::

-:::info
-Note that this is the modern PKCS#12 variant and not the legacy RC2 format which is widely deprecated.
-The password for unlocking the private key of the resulting file is the API key for the private key.
+:::tip
+By default, the modern PKCS#12 variant is returned (which uses AES encryption).
+Certain legacy systems are not comaptible.
+If you need the legacy, deprecated, format, include `?3des` in your API call.
+You should take additional steps to secure your file system since the encryption is weaker.
 :::

 Returns the PKCS#12 formatted cert, key and chain. `[Name]` should